Ali Budesh: Involvement in the extortion rackets

 In spite of the falling out with his former mentor, Budesh's policy in his extortion rackets closely follow Dawood Ibrahim's modus operandi.
 His targets include builders, diamond merchants and figures within the Bollywood film industry.
 His demands from builders include an annual fee or a few flats in their projects.
 From diamond merchants, he seeks deposits in numbered accounts in Swiss banks.
 However, the biggest contributors to his extortion racket have always been the Bollywood film figures.

 Those who usually refuse to pay the extortion money or hafta as it is called in the Mumbai underworld jargon, are dealt with in a severe manner.
 For instance, when Natwarlal Desai, a local Mumbai based builder refused to pay the hafta being demanded by Budesh's gang, he was later shot dead on 18 August 1997 at Nariman Point by the Budesh gang members.
 Those businessmen who were reluctant to pay the hafta to Budesh's enforcers, paid up with alacrity after the Desai killing.
 After this incident, no other killing by the Budesh gang was reported for a long time.

-On April, 1998, Keith Rodrigues, the chief steward at the Copper Chimney restaurant at Saki Naka was shot dead by Ali Budesh's gunmen.
+In April 1998, Keith Rodrigues, the chief steward at the Copper Chimney restaurant at Saki Naka was shot dead by Ali Budesh's gunmen.
 The murder was done as a warning to the restaurant's owner, Satish Bansal, who had been dodging Budesh's demand for Rs 5 lakh for months.